llm-bible/llm-bible.github.io/_publications/jung2023impossible.markdown

 bibkey: jung2023impossible
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.16635"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Tools', 'Distillation', 'GPT', 'Applications']
+tags: ['Tools', 'GPT', 'Efficiency and Optimization', 'Applications', 'Model Architecture', 'Distillation']
 ---
 We present Impossible Distillation, a novel framework for paraphrasing and sentence summarization, that distills a high-quality dataset and model from a